nthmagnitude/Obsidian-vault/Month overview tracker/README.md

 - Install the **taskNotes** plugin
 - The base currently filters tasks that has **contexts** of `personal`, `tag` of `task` and a `tag/type` of `Habit`, this can be changed to match your preferences from the bases filter.
-- Embed the base file in any order file to apply the `month-overview` class in the `cssClasses` property.
+- Embed the base file in any file to apply the `month-overview` class in the `cssClasses` property.
 As custom CSS cannot be applied to a base file (without being applied to the entirety of the vault), the base file has to be embedded in order to use the custom CSS class.